 15 September 2005 - 15 December 2006

 CDR Jeffrey W. Hughes relieved CDR Cuddington on 14 September 2005.
-HSL-48 Rita Detachment became a part of Joint Task Force RITA which included crews and aircraft from all Mayport based HSL squadrons in anticipation of the hurricane making landfall.
-On September 24 two crews, one from HSL-48 and another from HSL-46, rescued 12 FEMA members and two search dogs that had become stranded by executing an extremely difficult Confined Area Landing in a parking lot.
-On December 13, 2005, Venom 505 crashed while conducting counter-narco terrorism operations in international waters west of Columbia.
+HSL-48's Rita Detachment became a part of Joint Task Force RITA, which included crews and aircraft from all Mayport based HSL squadrons in anticipation of the hurricane making landfall.
+On September 24, two crews, one from HSL-48 and another from HSL-46, rescued 12 FEMA members and two search dogs that had become stranded by executing an extremely difficult Confined Area Landing in a parking lot.
+On December 13, 2005, Venom 505 was lost at sea while conducting counter-narco terrorism operations in international waters west of Columbia.
 The lost Vipers were: Lt.
-Christopher H. Snyder, 28, pilot, of Hartford, Kentucky; Lt.j.g.
-Nicolas J. Juron, 25, pilot, of Lexington Park, Maryland; and Aviation Warfare Systems Operator Second Class John N. Kaye III, 22, of Waterloo, Iowa. ''The Gangstas'' of Detachment Two deployed aboard USS Leyte Gulf (CG 55) as part of the USS Enterprise (CVN 65) CSG in support of Operations Enduring Freedom and Iraqi Freedom.
+Christopher H. Snyder, 28, pilot, of Plainsboro, New Jersey; Lt.j.g.
+Nicolas J. Juron, 25, pilot, of Lexington Park, Maryland; and Aviation Warfare Systems Operator Second Class John N. Kaye III, 22, of Traer, Iowa. ''The Gangstas'' of Detachment Two deployed aboard USS Leyte Gulf (CG 55) as part of the USS Enterprise (CVN 65) CSG in support of Operations Enduring Freedom and Iraqi Freedom.
 The ''Lucky Eights'' of Detachment Eight were deployed aboard USS Nicholas (FFG 47) and took part in critical Iraqi oil infrastructure security operations in the Northern Arabian Gulf, maritime security operations in the Central Arabian Gulf, the Northern Arabian Sea and Horn of Africa.
-During workups, Detachment Eight participated in the rescue of the injured crew of the sailing vessel ''Wind Daze'' which was foundering in extreme seas.
+During workups, Detachment Eight participated in the rescue of the injured crew of the sailing vessel ''Wind Daze'' that was foundering in extreme seas.
 The ''Vandalizers'' of Detachment 10 deployed aboard USS Elrod (FFG 55) for Operation Active Endeavor in the Eastern Mediterranean in support of the Global War on Terrorism.
 Their cruise included operations in the Eastern Atlantic Ocean and the Mediterranean and Black Seas.
 They served as a security escort while transiting the Straits of Gibraltar a total of six times in support of numerous exercises with Standing NATO Maritime Group One and took part in WWII commemorations in France and Russia.
+In 2005-2006, the Vipers received the CNO Aviation Safety Award, the CNO Ship-Helicopter Safety Award, the Golden Wrench Award, the Captain Arnold J. Isbell Award for tactical excellence, two Fleet Forces Command Retention Awards and was the Wing's Arleigh Burke Fleet Trophy Nominee.

 16 December 2006 - 20 March 2008